Office of Diversity and Inclusion Programs

 Nominations are requested and Awards are made to members of our community who foster and aid in cultivating a diverse community at Weill Cornell Medicine.
 The criteria for the awards are as follows:

-- The Marie Metoyer, M.D.
-Award will be presented to a current faculty member or alumnus of the Medical College who exemplifies Dr. Metoyer’s highest values of healing and community engagement, and has gone above and beyond to serve underprivileged communities in an unorthodox manner.
+• The Marie Metoyer, M.D.
+Award will be presented to a current faculty member or alumnus of the Medical College who exemplifies Dr. Metoyer’s highest values of healing and community engagement, and has gone above and beyond to serve communities in an unorthodox manner.

-- The Administrative Staff award will be presented to a staff member who embodies the spirit of cultural diversity and service.
+• The Administrative Staff award will be presented to a staff member who embodies the spirit of community service.

 For More Information Click Here